 Ryan Reynolds-turned-Kevin Costner saves this movie from the dumpster.
 It seemed hastily made with little inspiration, but is still extremely well acted, especially by Costner.

-X-Men films have been mostly uninspiring.
+X-Men films never reached their potential.
 I blame poor casting.
 Outside of Hugh Jackman, Patrick Stewart/James McAvoy and Ian McKellen/Michael Fassbender as Wolverine, Professor X and Magneto respectively, there have been a lot of poor casting choices at both ends of the jumbled X-Men timeline.
 A fan of the source material, I've still checked out every installment and liked a few.
 For example, each Wolverine solo movie has redeemable qualities, especially the 2013 and 2017 versions.
-Outside of Jennifer Lawrence's involvement, Matthew Vaughn's First Class is well done.
+Outside of Jennifer Lawrence's involvement, Matthew Vaughn's First Class gets high marks.

 Days of Future Past was a huge hit in 2014 and marked a hopeful turning point and return to turn of the century form for Bryan Singer as the franchise's go-to man behind the camera.
 It also connected so very many plot holes and timeline gaps between the two different X-Men "eras" of continuity.
 Unfortunately, Apocalypse undid all the progress DoFP built.
 Bad casting, bad story and waste of the popular X-Men baddie Apocalypse and the portraying Oscar Isaac.